syedumerahmedcode/prefix-type-ahead/README.md

 - Since the cache is in memory right now and no data is saved in MongoDB, Data Aggregator is currently not implemented.

+## Explanation Redis Commands

+The following are some commands which are serve as an introduction on how to use Redis from command line.
+Once the concepts are understood, it is easy to program it in Java.

+> redis-cli ping

+Simple check command.
+Returns PONG.

+> redis-cli

+Connects to the docker container and takes the use to the command prompt.

+> set testKey testValue

+Sets `testKey` with corresponding `testValue`.

+> keys '*'

+Returns all keys.

+> get testKey

+Gets all values for `testKey`.

+> zadd sortedSetKey 100 sortedSetValue

+Adds to a Sorted set, the key: `sortedSetKey`, the score `100` and the value `sortedSetValue`.

+> type sortedSetKey

+Tells the user that this is a sorted set.

+> zrange sortedSetKey 0 -1

+Get all values for the key `sortedSetKey`.

+> zrange sortedSetKey 0 100 WITHSCORES

+Get all values for `sortedSetKey` with scores between 0 and 100.

+> zrevrange sortedSetKey 0 -1 WITHSCORES

+Get all values for `sortedSetKey` with scores between 0 and 100 but in reverse.

+> del sortedSetKey

+Deletes values for key `sortedSetKey`.